-The Fitbit Blaze tracker has plenty options for different exercises including cycling, weight training, running, treadmills, kettlebell training, the list goes on.
-The tracker can also recognise your chosen exercise without you having to tell it.
+The Fitbit Blaze tracker has plenty of options for different exercises including cycling, weight training, running, treadmills, kettlebell training, the list goes on.
+The tracker can also recognize your chosen exercise without you having to tell it.
 Neat!

 Sleep tracking on the Fitbit Blaze is very accurate and it also logs your midnight trips to the toilet.
 Although it’s accurate, it’s still very basic compared to rival activity trackers.